johann-solo/oliveandmango.github.io/_posts/blog/2016-08-21-carrot-cake.markdown

             title="Carrot cake ingredients"
             caption="Nothing too fancy here.
 All ingredients are basic kitchen stock" %}

 The only thing I modify when I make it is that I don't bake it in Bundt pan.
 I bake it in two 9 inch cake pans and layer it with frosting in the middle and a nice slathering on top.
 It ends up looking rustic chic!
 If you do like the add ins, this recipe definitely allows for them.
-So feel free to toss in some raison, sultanas, currants, coconut shavings and pineapple to taste.
+So feel free to toss in some raisins, sultanas, currants, coconut shavings and pineapple to taste.
 <br>

 > It's the oil that gives this cake it's moistness and keeps the cake light